rickkas7/electron-clouddebug/README.md

 # Electron Cloud Debug

-*Special code for debugging cloud connection issues with the Particle Photon and P1*
+*Special code for debugging cloud connection issues with the Particle Electron*

 ## What is this?